 One of the biggest complaints among empty nesters is there is no longer anyone to care for once their children leave home.
 Even a spouse, as nice as it is to have someone to love, doesn't require the kind of attention and caregiving that children do.
 One way to channel all of that maternal or paternal instinct is to adopt a dog.
-Dogs are a responsibility, yes - but they are also willing recipients of as much love and attention as you have to give.
+Dogs are a responsibility, of course, but they are also willing recipients of as much love and attention as you have to give.

 Before you adopt a dog, think about what it is you are looking for in a companion.